"TITTER YE NOT"

 How do they separate the

-men from the boys at eton
+men from the boys at Eton

 college?

-threats to call the police.
+Buckets of ice cold water and threats to call the police.

 David Cameron says that rioters need 'tough love'.

-Is that a eton code for anal sex?
+Is that a Eton code for anal sex?

 The two princes Will's and Harry are in the shower

-room at eton circa
+room at Eton circa

 1998: